kaazing/docker.tutorials/JMS/README.md

-# JMS
+# JMS and WebSocket

 ![jms](jms.png)

-The gateway can be configured as a frontend for JMS, talking to a backend JMS broker and allowing websocket JMS clients to connect.
+The Gateway can be configured as a front-end for JMS, accepting WebSocket JMS client connections and messages and communicating with a backend JMS broker.
 Example configurations are shown for:

 * [ActiveMQ](activemq)
-* IBM WebSphere / IBMQ (example coming soon)
+* IBM WebSphere / IBMQ - example coming soon
-* Amazon SQS JMS Adapter (example coming soon)
+* Amazon SQS JMS Adapter - example coming soon